PaNOSC-ViNYL/ase/doc/tutorials/surface.rst

 ------------------

-Let us look at the nitrogen molecule as an example of molecular dynamics with the :class:`VelocityVerlet <md.verlet.VelocityVerlet>` algorithm.
+Let us look at the nitrogen molecule as an example of molecular dynamics with the :class:`VelocityVerlet <ase.md.verlet.VelocityVerlet>` algorithm.
 We first create the :class:`VelocityVerlet
-<md.verlet.VelocityVerlet>` object giving it the molecule and the time
+<ase.md.verlet.VelocityVerlet>` object giving it the molecule and the time
 step for the integration of Newton's law.
 We then perform the dynamics by calling its :meth:`run` method and giving it the number of steps to take::